Sammy Adams: 2015–2016: 1st Round and debut LP

-In 2015, Adams parted with RCA records after 3 years on the label.
-He soon announced via Twitter that he would be releasing an album in October 2015 which later postponed to December, as an independent artist.
-Soon after, it was announced in an interview that he had rejoined his former independent label, 1st Round Records.
+In 2015, Adams parted with RCA Records after three years on the label.
+He announced via Twitter that he would be releasing an album as an independent artist, and soon after rejoined his former independent label, 1st Round Records.

-On December 3, 2015, Adams released the lead single "Remember" off his debut album called The Long Way, which would be released through 1st Round Records on March 24, 2016.
+On December 3, 2015, Adams released the lead single "Remember" from his debut studio album The Long Way, which was released through 1st Round Records on March 24, 2016.

 2017–present: Independent

 After the promotional cycle for The Long Way ended, Adams left 1st Round Records.
-In August 2017, Adams released his new tropical house single "Shining".
+In August 2017, Adams released his tropical house single "Shining".

-On July 29, 2017, Adams headlined the inaugural Briggs Fest hosted in Boston.
+On July 29, 2017, Adams headlined the inaugural Briggs Fest in Boston.

-On November 10, 2017, he released new single "Driving" with Telykast and Basko.
+On November 10, 2017, he released the single "Driving" with Telykast and Basko.

 Personal life

-Wisner played varsity soccer during the years that he attended Hobart College.
-He scored 6 goals and had 4 assists with the Statesmen.
-He then transferred to Trinity College in Hartford, Connecticut where he majored in political science.
-Wisner played soccer for Trinity College and was named captain during his senior year.
-He featured as number seventeen on the Varsity soccer team.
-While playing for Trinity, Wisner tallied 11 goals and 11 assists.
-He led the team in points in 2008, starting all 16 games for the Bantams.
-Wisner was also selected to the All-NESCAC team in 2008, earning First team honors at forward.
-He is also a fan of English club Arsenal FC.
-Wisner married Andie Arthur in 2022.
+Wisner played varsity soccer at Hobart College, where he scored 6 goals and had 4 assists.
+He then transferred to Trinity College, where he was named soccer captain during his senior year.
+While playing for Trinity, Wisner tallied 11 goals and 11 assists, leading the team in points in 2008 and starting all 16 games for the Bantams.
+He was selected to the All-NESCAC First Team at forward in 2008.
+He is a fan of English club Arsenal.